 Aussies loved it and so did the rest of the world who followed in their millions to this newfound tropical island paradise.
 Kuta was the original gateway to Bali and has up until recently been.

 Kuta is now slowly undergoing a huge transition with the emergence of mega-hotels, fine dining, chic day spas and shopping malls, the most recent being the Kuta Beachwalk.

 If you’re holidaying in Kuta most people tend to stay in hotels near on right on the beach.
 There’s are thousands of them and most people come to Kuta on fairly cheap holiday packages with all-inclusive airfares, meals and transfers.

-The appeal of Kuta is fairly easy to spot once your there.
+The appeal of Kuta is fairly easy to spot once you are there.
 It’s a hectic, vibrant tourist hub with loads of local vendors selling everything from sarongs, t-shirts and the stock standard Bintang singlets.
 Everywhere you look there is something going on.
 It’s noisy, congested with traffic, people all crowding the beaches, Kartika Mall shopping area and the main street.
 If you’re into cheap food, grabbing a bargain, lots of souvenir shopping and a bit of drinking while on holiday, then Kuta is perfect.
-It definitely has it’s own personality, separate from any other place in Bali & appeals to a certain audience.
+It definitely has its own personality, separate from any other place in Bali & appeals to a certain audience.

 Kuta has a tiny bit of a reputation as being the party capital of Bali, with drunk teenagers roaming the streets, and in some regards, this is true.
 But ever so slowly, the fabric that has previously made up Kuta is disappearing and being replaced with a different type of tourist.
 Kuta is growing up, and the proliferation of 5-star hotels, shopping centres and restaurants is proof of this.
 In colloquial Aussie slang, Kuta is no longer a ‘bogans’ paradise but is catering towards discerning holidaymakers with a taste for the good life.